agiwave/GPTArena/README.md

 In fact, generative means introduce a mask matrix in einsum in all GPTs.
 We also call GPT as causal language model because the previous words are the reason of those words next.

 At here, we must say that attention is a cool solution to causal language model.
-But there are still some week point:
+But there are still some weak point:

 1. Attention scope is limit to L(sentence length).
 We can't generate word which is out of attention scope.
 Attention has no memory to generate anything.
 That means, if we want to do this, we need enlarge the attention scope(L).
 2. After enlarging L. The complexity of training will be a big problem, because the QK matrix size is $B*L*L$.
 It's too heavy at here if L is too large.